-The budget presented is based on the historic information and approach.
-The planned change is premised on the framework that will allow Finance function to add value to the business it serves.
-The process to
+The budget presented is based on a combination of zero as well as parameter based budgetary methods.
+The planned change is premised on the framework that will allow the Finance function to add value to the business it serves.

 The financial plan is cognitive of the following key cost drivers: